ot4i/ace-demo-pipeline/demo-infrastructure/cloud-resources.md

 images from cp.icr.io; see [https://myibm.ibm.com/products-services/containerlibrary](https://myibm.ibm.com/products-services/containerlibrary)
 to access the key.

+Note that the `ace-minimal` image can be built from the (free) ACE installation package without requiring an IBM Entitlement Key; see [https://github.com/ot4i/ace-docker/tree/main/experimental](https://github.com/ot4i/ace-docker/tree/main/experimental) for the various images that can be built using Docker commands, and the [minimal-image-build README](/tekton/minimal-image-build/README.md) for details on how to build it using Tekton.

 ## DB2 on Cloud

 To access the IBM cloud, an IBM ID is required and then cloud registration at https://cloud.ibm.com/registration